EchoAbstract/OBDragDrop/README.markdown

 Installation
 ============
 Simply drag the files into your project and go!
-No need to mess with library paths, target dependencies, etc
+No need to mess with library paths, target dependencies, etc.